aditi-bhaskar/aditi-bhaskar/README.md

 For more on these projects (and environmental research devices, drones, a medical device, and board games!) see [my website](https://aditi-bhaskar.github.io/projects)

 What's my pfp?
-Flowers from Stanford's Lake Lagunita.
+Wildflowers from Stanford's Lake Lagunita.
 In my free time I like exploring nature's beauty and designing & 3d printing shelves (to hold the trinkets I 3d print).